lowepowerlab/Ralstonia_Global_Diversity/README.md

 <img src="images/ralsto_species_phylo_seq.png" width="600"/>

 Fig 1.
 Taxonomy of *Ralstonia* at the Species, Phylotype, and Sequevar level.
-The sequevars highlighted in red text have conflicting reports in the literature.
+The sequevars highlighted in red and purple text have conflicting reports in the literature.
 The conflicts are due to overlapping timing of paper publishing.
+Taxonomic classification of the Ralstonia species complex at the species, phylotype and sequevar levels.
+Sequevars highlighted in red or purple italics are assigned to strains in conflicting phylotypes.
+As a note, many of the phylotype I sequevars are polyphyletic (See [Sharma et al 2022 for details](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000791)), so the Ralstonia community needs to identify a cost-effective alternative for describing diversity of these strains.
+The clonal lineage that cause Blood Disease of Banana (BDB) are nested within phyl.
+IV-10 with non BDB phyl.
+IV strains.

 The current classification scheme for Ralstonia is based on relative similarity of DNA sequences in the strains' genomes. *Ralstonia* is considered a species complex, i.e. a group of species that are closely inter-related.
 There are three formal species in the *Ralstonia* species complex: *R. solanacearum*, *R. pseudosolanacearum*, and *R. syzygii*.
 These three major divisions were recognized by Philippe Prior and Mark Fegan who built on earlier DNA-based phylogenetic groupings proposed by Doug Cook and Luis Sequiera.
 The three species were named in a 2015 publication by Safni et al.

 The species are subdivided into **phylotypes**, and phylotypes are subdivided into **sequevars**.
-The major divisions are *Ralstonia solanacearum* (phylotype II, which has IIA and IIB branches), *Ralstonia pseudosolanacearum* (phylotype I and III), and *Ralstonia syzygii* (phylotype IV).
+The major divisions are *Ralstonia solanacearum* (phylotype II, which has IIA, IIB, and IIC branches), *Ralstonia pseudosolanacearum* (phylotype I and III), and *Ralstonia syzygii* (phylotype IV).
 Sequevar is determined by the DNA sequence of the *egl* gene, which encodes an endoglucanase that is essential for *Ralstonia's* ability to degrade plant cell walls.
 Sequevars are numbered based on the timeline in which they were discovered.
-As of 2020, there are at least 60 sequevars.
+As of 2022, there are at least 71 sequevars.

 ### Out-of-date naming schemes
 * *Ralstonia* was historically named “*Pseudomonas solanacearum*” and, briefly, “*Burkholderia solanacearum*”.